einargs/mypy/refinement_design.md

 `@contextmanager`).

 # TODO
-- get the term level correspondence to tuple stuff working
 - enable assignment to variables
 - enable calling functions with refinement types
+- get destructuring a tuple working
 - make sure that return values of refined functions that are assigned to variables have refined types inferred.
 - add predicate/control flow based refinement